nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 If a SubscriberId is not provided, then the user ID associated with the token used to ingest the subscription will be used as the SubscriberId.

-If an EmailAddress is not provided, then the email address associated with the SubscriberId's Earthdata Login (URS) account will be used as the EmailAddress.
+EmailAddress was previously a required field, but this field is now deprecated.
+Instead, the email address associated with the SubscriberId's Earthdata Login (URS) account will be used as the EmailAddress.
+If an EmailAddress is specified at subscription creation it will be ignored.

 POST only may be used without a native-id at the following URL.
 `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions`